duckdb/pg_duckdb/docs/gotchas_and_syntax.md

     total_spent DESC;
 ```

-### Creating DuckDB-backed tables
+### Creating MotherDuck-backed tables

-To persist the results of an analytical query, you can create a new table that uses DuckDB's fast columnar storage.
+To persist the results of an analytical query, you can create a new table that uses MotherDuck to store the data in columnar format.
 Use the `USING duckdb` clause.

 ```sql
 -- Create a new table 'sales_summary' with DuckDB storage